adelazhong/helloworld/README.md

 # Bookstores Query System
-This is a bookstore query System.
-The system is consist of the function of query, replenishment, reservation and statistical analysis.
-It is more convenient to serve customer in stores and make decision.
+This is a bookstore  query system.
+This system is consist of the function of query, replenishment, reservation and statistical analysis.
+It is more convenient to serve customers in stores and make decision.
 # Table of Contents
 1. Show the location of the book in the store.</br>
 2. Replenish books from the warehouse or other stores by the system.</br>